 The CFA also recognizes the importance of independent study supervision as a form of teaching.
 Since there are no SEQs for independent studies, the Provost's office contacts all students participating in independent study or thesis work at the conclusion of each semester, encouraging them to write letters reflecting on their learning experience.
-Again, a case is not judged based on the number of such letters received.
+Effectiveness in supervising individual students' work is not judged based on the number of such letters received.